JuliaIO/EzXML.jl/docs/src/manual.md

 indicates the reader just read an opening tag of an element node while the latter does the reader just read an ending tag of an element node.

-In addition to these functions, there are several functions that are specifict to the streaming reader.
+In addition to these functions, there are several functions that are specific to the streaming reader.
 The `depth(<rreader>)` function returns the depth of the current node.
 The `expandtree(<reader>)` function expands the current node into a complete subtree rooted at the node.
 This function is useful when you